 What is Mascarpone?

-How to Make Tiramisu:
+How to Make Tiramisu

 Tiramisu is made of 2 basic components – the cream layer and the coffee-soaked ladyfingers.
 The process is simple:

-4. Whip 2 cups cold heavy cream to stiff peaks.
+• Whip 2 cups cold heavy cream to stiff peaks.
 With a spatula, fold half into the mascarpone mixture then fold in the remaining half until blended.

-Tips for the Best Tiramisu:
+Tips for the Best Tiramisu

-• Quick Dip – Dip ladyfingers one or two at a time.
+• Do not over-soak the ladyfingers or the layers may collapse.
 A quick dip on each side is enough.
 There will be some syrup left behind.

 • Water Bath – When whisking yolks and sugar over steam, make sure the bowl is not touching the water beneath it.

-• Leftovers are good refrigerated up to 5 days because there are no raw eggs in the cake.
+• Leftovers are good refrigerated for up to 5 days because there are no raw eggs in the cake.

-Best tiramisu on a plate showing layers inside
+tiramisu cake slice served on a plate

-More Holiday Dessert Recipes:
+More Dessert Casseroles

-Tiramisu Recipe
+Classic Italian Tiramisu Recipe

-4.99 from 620 votes
+4.99 from 644 votes

-Slice of tiramisu on a plate with fork
+slice of homemade tiramisu with a fork

 Tiramisu is a classic Italian no-bake dessert made with layers of ladyfingers and mascarpone custard cream (no raw eggs!).
 Truly the best homemade tiramisu.